Mathematics Teaching

 Anderson University participates in the Teacher Education Assistance for College and Higher Education (TEACH) Grant program.
 A TEACH grant is a non-need-based grant provided to students who intend to teach, in order to help pay for their postsecondary education.

-If the student does not meet the terms of the TEACH grant service obligation, all TEACH grant funds received will be converted to a direct unsubsidized loan that must be repaid in full, with interest charged from the date of each TEACH grant disbursement.
+If the student does not meet the TEACH grant service obligation terms, all TEACH grant funds received will be converted to a direct unsubsidized loan that must be repaid in full, with interest charged from the date of each TEACH grant disbursement.

 At Anderson University, TEACH grants are offered to undergraduates who meet the 3.25 GPA requirement and have been admitted into the teacher preparation program (TPP).
-The director of the Department of Teacher Education approves the TEACH grant for each year that a student applies.
-Click here for a TEACH Grant Application [PDF].
+The Department of Teacher Education director approves the TEACH grant for each year a student applies.